Indonesia hits half million virus cases as infection spike strains hospitals | Health

 West Java's occupancy rate in its COVID-19 wards was 73% and also hovering above 70% were Banten and Central Java provinces, according to an internal health ministry document seen by Reuters.
 The ministry did not immediately respond to request for comment on those rates.

-COVID-19 task force head Doni Monardo earlier on Monday said more should be done to ensure hospital occupancy did not rise further.
+However, Wiku Adisasmito, spokesman for the country's COVID-19 task force, said occupancy rates of around 70% in coronavirus wards were still within the "ideal" range as defined by the health ministry.
+Task force head Doni Monardo earlier on Monday said more should be done to ensure hospital occupancy did not rise further.
 (Additional reporting by Tom Allard and Yuddy Cahya Budiman; Writing and additional reporting by Kate Lamb; Editing by Martin Petty and Ed Osmond)